adilogin15/weatherforecastreact/README.md

 Follow instructions on https://github.com/facebook/create-react-app

-Then copy the folder structure in this github directory there
+Then copy the folder structure from this github repository in the app created.

 ## Build the project for Production